Gambia Flag Home Page National Emblem

 Friday 0800 – 1400

-Background Information:
+Information:

-The UN Agencies with resident missions in Gambia are following UN organisations: FAO, UNDP, UNICEF, WFP, UNFPA and the WHO.
+The UN agencies with resident missions in Gambia are following UN organisations: FAO, UNDP, UNICEF, WFP, UNFPA and the WHO.
 Two other related institutions that operate under the ambit of the UNDP are the UNCDF and UNV.
 UNHCR also maintain a small staff here to facilitate the authentication of refugees.
 The UN system in The Gambia is committed to promoting, supporting and participating in activities aimed at empowering the Gambians to develop their physical, human, natural and social capital for the achievement of sustainable human development.

 (In line with the Government’s development priorities, as spelled out in the Vision 2020 document, we endeavour to assist the Gambia adapt to regional and global trends and developments such as globalisation, regional integration and liberalisation with a view to integrating the Gambian economy into the global market in such a way that the benefits of globalisation, liberalisation and regional integration are optimised while simultaneously mitigating their negative impact on the most vulnerable segments of the society, particularly women and children.
 In this respect, we will assist the Government in instituting “social safety nets”, formulate “social policies in globalisation” and forge strategic alliances for facilitating “development with a human face”. ) - source UN.